c00/botman/readme.md

 Note that `botman` does not run any commands.
 It does not have the ability to _do_ anything, as having some automated LLM control your terminal couldn't possibly lead to anything good.
 So `botman` simply shows you the output.

+You can pipe the output of the last received response to any other shell command, e.g. `botman -l | bash`.
+Use this at your own risk.

 ## Install from source

 1. Clone the repo